bzhanglab/PepQueryMHC/README.md

 Figures in the paper can be generated using: 1) R code in figR folder, 2) Supplementary Tables 1,2,3, and 5, and 3) the meta dataset available at https://doi.org/10.5281/zenodo.17429717.

 ## License
-All code is available as under the <a href="https://creativecommons.org/licenses/by-nc/4.0/">Attribution-NonCommercial (CC BY-NC) 4.0 license</a>.
+All code is available as under the <a href="https://www.gnu.org/licenses/gpl-3.0.html">GNU General Public License v3.0</a>.